All Episodes

 You could stop a heartbeat?

-Now with HAARP, It's operating at a lower power density in terms of what's coming back to the Earth.
+Now, with HAARP, it's operating at a lower power, a density in terms of what's coming back to the Earth.

 What they say is the energy coming back is approximately the energy density of the Earth.

-Assuming that's correct, and I personally don't believe that that is correct, I think that it's higher than that, but let's assume it's correct.
+Assuming that's correct, and I personally don't believe that that is correct.

-There's even Newer documents that have come out since, one in particular, New World Vista, which was put out by the Science Advisory Board for the Air Force, projects even more incredible weaponry in terms of this kind of what they're calling non-lethal applications, things that can disturb people and change the behavior of people without necessarily killing them.
+One in particular, New World Vistas, which was put out by the actually by the science advisory board for the Air Force, projects even more incredible weaponry in terms of this kind of what they're calling non-lethal applications, things that can disturb people and change the behavior of people without necessarily killing them.

 Yes.